Rudesind/dotfiles/README.md

 git init --bare $HOME/.dotfiles
 ```

+> [!info]
+> If you are using Mac or Linux, I recommend setting your dotfile folder as `.config`; however, your entire home folder can be used as your dotfiles, as you may have files in other locations.

 The configuration repository can be named whatever you like, but in this example it is called **.dotfiles**.

 Next, an **alias** can be created.
 This alias is used to specifically reference are configuration files.